rakitaj/intro-to-computation/book-notes.md

 **Testing** - Running a program to determine if it is behaving like you expect **Debugging** - Fixing a program you know is not running correctly

+First step is correct syntax - then the program will run.
+You still can have errors even if it runs.

+Testing on all values is usually impossible so we need to pick a set of useful values to test against.
+Think about boundaries and input values that are tricky.

+For a numerical function examples are:
+- 0, -1, +1
+- Negative infinity (or the largest negative number)
+- Positive infinity
+- -.1, +.1
+- An irrational number like 1/3
+- There is a good chart in this chapter of the book of other examples

+Glass-box testing (haven't heard this term before) - write tests while intentionally hitting many code paths, you have knowledge of the code
+Black-box testing - write tests without knowledge of the underlying code.
+Typically test to a specification

+## Testing vocabulary
+Unit testing - test a specific unit of code for intended behavior.
+This unit can be a function or something larger if needed.
+Usually straightforward to write because the behavior of one unit is easy to understand and reason about.

+Integration testing - test the whole program.
+This is much harder because the tests can be multi-stage, long running, and a whole program can have hard to test behavior.

+Stubs - When you substitute part of a program for a small one that you write with pre-defined behavior.
+Use for easy testing if your program has to talk to external hardware or other dependencies like that.

+Automated tests -
+---

 # Python cheat sheet